-The cryptographic library CIPURSE[TM] CL is a delivery option.
+The presence of one of the alternative cryptographic library CIPURSETM CL version is a delivery option.
 Therefore the TOE may come with free combinations with the other libraries of or without these libraries.
-In the case of coming without the CIPURSE[TM] CL the TOE does not provide the specific security functionality implemented by this software.
+In the case of coming with none of the CIPURSETM CL versions the TOE does not provide the specific security functionality implemented by this software.
+End of note.